National Policy Institute: Fundraising and status

 According to the Associated Press, NPI "raised $442,482 in tax-deductible contributions from 2007 through 2012".

 NPI's tax-exempt status was revoked in 2017 by the Internal Revenue Service (IRS) for failing to file tax returns.
 The group had not filed a Form 990 since 2013.
 In March 2017, the Virginia Department of Agriculture and Consumer Services (VDACS), which regulates the operation of charities in Virginia, removed the NPI's entry from its public database of nonprofits and announced that it was reviewing the group's status.
 The NPI raised $50,000 in late 2016 and early 2017 from an online fundraising drive and has solicited donations to be sent to its Arlington, Virginia post office box, but in February 2017 VDACS had listed the group as "not authorized to solicit in Virginia."
 As of August, 2019, mail sent to the address was being returned as "undeliverable".

 Views

 NPI's website says that "the dispossession of White Americans will have catastrophic effects for the entire world, not just for our people".
-The organization has produced a series of reports on affirmative action, race and conservatism, the Southern Poverty Law Center, and a report edited by VDARE contributor Nicholas Stix.
+The organization has produced a series of reports on affirmative action, race and conservatism, the Southern Poverty Law Center, and a report edited and predominantly written by VDARE contributor Nicholas Stix.

 The NPI has been described by the Southern Poverty Law Center (SPLC) as a white supremacist organization.
 Marilyn Mayo, the co-director of the Anti-Defamation League's Center on Extremism, said that the group "basically was founded to be kind of a white supremacist think tank".